mikeraab/docker101/Participant-Guide.md

 The data persisted because it was written to the host volume, and then re-joined to the containers when they were re-deployed on the same hosts.

-> *Note - you can specify the exact hosts to run on when the Wordpress stack is deployed by using a host tag.
+> *Note - you can specify the exact hosts to run on when the Wordpress Stack is deployed by using a host tag.
 This will automatically set the host constraint to host tag and no adjustment will be needed at deployment time.*

 **need to find resource for above**

 ## Running Applications Across Multiple Docker Hosts

-Introduction to OCCS service discovery, running WordPress stack across multiple hosts.
+Introduction to OCCS service discovery, running WordPress Stack across multiple hosts.

-In this section we will explore how the Wordpress stack is able to deploy the Wordpress and Database container on different hosts, **and allow communication between the two.**
+In this section we will explore how the Wordpress Stack is able to deploy the Wordpress and Database container on different hosts, **and allow communication between the two.**

-If you have a multi-host setup already with your Oracle Container Cloud Service, you may have experienced this already in the last exercise when you deployed the Wordpress persistent stack.
+If you have a multi-host setup already with your Oracle Container Cloud Service, you may have experienced this already in the last exercise when you deployed the Wordpress persistent Stack.
 In this section we will explore how this works in more detail.

-If you examine the Wordpress persistent YAML that we used by opening the stack advanced editor:
+If you examine the Wordpress persistent YAML that we used by opening the Stack Advanced Editor:
 ```
 Stacks page > Edit (Wordpress persistent) > Advanced Editor
 ```